 How can we tease apart the causes from the symptoms, when all too often our doctors, partners, friends and colleagues dismiss both as just "women's problems"?

-As Dr. Venkatraman Chandra Mouli of the World Health Organization said to me in an interview earlier this year, "Menstrual problems don't kill.
+As Dr Venkatraman Chandra Mouli of the World Health Organisation said to me in an interview earlier this year, "Menstrual problems don't kill.
 So nobody really gives a damn, except the women who suffer."
 Except, they can kill.
 And women do suffer.
-Not just in low and middle-income countries, as a physical result of using bark, sand, rags, and newspaper instead of tampons and towels.
+Not just in low and middle-income countries, as a physical result of using bark, sand, rags and newspaper instead of tampons and towels.
 Menstrual problems kill women because of the damage they reap on our minds.
 As Parnay writes, "PMS continues to be poorly understood and in many cases inadequately managed.
-It can be the cause of considerable morbidity and at times even mortality."
+It can be the cause of considerable morbidity and at time even mortality."

-So, if you suspect that the fury and the despair, the frustration and self-loathing, the misery, misanthropy, mania, and misadventure that flows through the moon-like waters of your body is more than you can cope with then—at the risk of sounding like Judy Blume—keep a diary.
-Try to write down when you're feeling what for a couple of months, and then when you go to the doctor (and you really must go to the doctor) you'll have something concrete to show them.
+So, if you suspect that the fury and the despair, the frustration and self-loathing, the misery, misanthropy, mania and misadventure that flows through the moon-like waters of your body is more than you can cope with then – at the risk of sounding like Judy Blume – keep a diary.
+Try to note down when you're feeling what, for a couple of months, and then when you go to the doctor (and you really must go to the doctor) you'll have something concrete to show them.
 Get your thyroid tested.
 Ask about the contraception you're using.
-Exercise, eat healthily, and get plenty of sleep.
+Do exercise, eat healthily and get plenty of sleep.
 Don't let anyone dismiss your hormones as "just hormones" and don't ever be afraid to ask for help.